emdecr/emdecr.com/content/records/3-hypenotic-four-years.md

 record_id: 3
 ---

 I joined the Hypenotic team in 2015 right after graduating from Juno College’s (formerly HackerYou) Full‑Time Front‑End Web Development Immersive.
-Hypenotic is a founding Canadian B Corp made up of strategic, creative, and technical problem‑solvers based in Toronto, Canada.
-They focus on working with folks (visionary entrepreneurs, innovative non‑profits, and intrepid “intrapreneurs”) focused on systems change.
+Hypenotic is a founding Canadian B Corp made up of strategic, creative, and technical problem‑solvers based in Toronto, Canada. <a href="/">They</a> focus on working with folks (visionary entrepreneurs, innovative non‑profits, and intrepid “intrapreneurs”) focused on systems change.

 Rather than individual case studies, here’s the condensed journey of being a part of – and growing with – the team.